 Austria’s valid currency is the Euro (€).
 Major credit cards are accepted in most places.
 You are required to present a valid identification with photo (passport, personal ID or a driver’s license) and your registration form (“Meldezettel”) in order to open a bank account.
 In Austria it is common practice to do nearly all banking transactions via internet.
 An easy way to get cash is the automatic teller machine (ATM), which is called “Bankomat” in Austria.
 You only need a cash card from your bank and a PIN code to use a “Bankomat”.

-- Living on campus: IST Austria offers Housing Services on campus, more information can be found here.
+- Living on campus: IST Austria offers Housing Services on campus.

 - General information on rental and acquisition of property in Austria